- Our Businesses

-Hitachi Construction Machinery Group works with its main suppliers to encourage implementation of an Environmental Management System (EMS), ISO 14001, EcoStage, and other practices to promote CSR activities throughout the entire supply chain along with suppliers.
+Hitachi Construction Machinery Group works with its main suppliers to encourage implementation of an Environmental Management System (EMS), ISO 14001, EcoStage, and other practices to promote CSR activities throughout the entire supply chain.

-Going forward, we plan to continue to ask suppliers to participate in the JAMA sheet survey and turn in their completed JAMA sheets.
+Going forward, we plan to continue to ask suppliers to participate in the JAMA sheet survey provide us with their completed JAMA sheets.

 *JAMA sheet: Industry standard data sheet to collect information on chemical substances included in products and parts as stipulated by the Japan Automobile Manufacturers Association.

 Hitachi Construction Machinery aims to build and maintain partnerships with its suppliers.
 To this end, suppliers with which it has ongoing business transactions are invited to become members of either the Chikuhou-kai (60 corporate members) or the Tokiwa-kai (48 corporate members). (current as of April 2019).